centre-for-virus-research/CVR-Course-2026/docs/Phylogenetics.md

 **Question 7**.
 Briefly explaining what bootstrapping is doing.
 How does it contribute to the analysis?

+***Bonus questions!***

 **Question 8**.
-Bonus question!
+Have a look at the file HIV1-subtypes-AND-3-CRFs.fst.
+These sequences represent the diversity in the 'main' group M of HIV-1, responsible for the HIV/AIDS pandemic, which is split into 'subtypes' A - L and circulating recombinant form 'CRF' lineages (https://www.hiv.lanl.gov/components/sequence/HIV/crfdb/crfs.comp).
 Why should you be concerned about recombination when doing a phylogenetic analysis with virus data?
-Make a suggestion for some software to use.
+Hint, you can explore inferring trees from sub-regions of the alignment using the 'extractalign' command.

+**Question 9**.
+Have a look at the file HIV1-groups-AND-ape-SIVs.fst.
+What is this telling us about the origins of HIV-1?